In this article

 Good ‘SSA’ builds are fun to use.
 They frequently offer the player choice during a duel and usually require you to plan a turn or 2 ahead.
 ‘SSA’ is a ‘non linear deck’, and duels are diverse.
 If ‘SSA’ players survive the first few turns, duels can take many turns and duel skills can pay off.
-The deck offers the player some deck building choices, namely regarding the back row cards, a tech WATER monster or two, and to some extent the number of cards in the deck.
+The deck offers the player some deck building choices, namely regarding the back row cards, a tech WATER monster or two, the back row / monster ratio, and to some extent the number of cards in the deck.
 The deck has few unfavorable matchups and no unwinnable ones, and rarely has unplayable opening hands.

 Big Brain Choices

 ‘SSA’ has become a competitive and fun deck that is being underestimated and underused.

 Hi, I am Apoptosis.
 I have been using WATER decks for a long time, even when very few people were using them.
 I was ‘still’ experimenting with Hammer Shark decks when ‘Abyss Encounters’ came out and was still using a ‘SSA’ deck in tournaments in June 2018.
 In November 2018 I pulled Genex Undine out of a pack, (re)discovered the potential of ‘SSA’ decks and since then have been experimenting in an attempt to craft a tier worthy ‘SSA’ deck.